This post may contain affiliate links. Please read our disclosure policy.

 - Prepare the cake as directed on the back of the box, using ingredients called for (not on above list) in 9X13 inch baking dish.

-- While cake is baking, stir together sweetened condensed milk and caramel sauce; set aside.
+- While the cake is baking, stir together sweetened condensed milk (1 can) and caramel sauce (1 jar); set aside.

-- Spread whipped topping over cake, then sprinkle top with crushed Butterfinger.
+- Spread whipped topping (1 container) over the cake, then sprinkle top with crushed Butterfinger (2).
 Refrigerate until serving.

 Made this for work potluck, and everyone loved it.
 Will definitely be making this again.
 Cake was easy to make and it was so moist and delicious.